-The difference between Microwave Motion Sensor and PIR Motion Sensor (Passive Infrared Sensor).
+Microwave and PIR Motion sensors (Passive Infrared Sensors) are different.

-Both are used as occupancy sensors or Motion Sensors, but their principle of working is different.
-The microwave sensor is an active sensor as it emits a microwave signal for detection.
+Both are occupancy sensors or Motion Sensors, but their working principles differ.
+The microwave sensor is active as it emits a microwave signal for detection.
 PIR sensor is a passive sensor as it senses infrared signals emitted by various objects, including the human body.

 Microwave Motion sensor